What Is a VPN?

 Open Internet

-The destination website sees the VPN server, not you.
-Your physical location and identity remain completely untraceable.
+The website or service only sees the VPN server’s IP — not yours.
+Your location, ISP, and browsing habits remain completely private.

 Why Do You Need a VPN?